boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ### Legend Title

-This allows you to add the legend title for the chart.
-It will reflect with the `Show Legend.`
+This allows you to add the legend title for the chart, which will reflect with the `Show Legend`.

 ![Show Legend Title](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/pie-legendtitle.png)